hcoles/pitest-site/quickstart/mutators.markdown

 Replaces return values with null.
 Methods that can be mutated by the EMPTY_RETURNS mutator or that are directly annotated with NotNull will not be mutated.

-Pitest will filter out equivalent mutations to methods that are already hard coded to return null.
+Pitest will filter out equivalent mutations to methods that are already hard-coded to return null.

 <a name="PRIMITIVE_RETURNS" id="PRIMITIVE_RETURNS"></a>